 4. Why are we talking on the phone?

 With modern technology becoming so prevalent why are you doing this over the phone?
-Can you convince them to try and do the conversation over some convoluted device?
-Maybe they are keen to do the call over a software platform they will likely need to spend some time downloading?
+Surely you’re very busy and would prefer to communicate in some other way?
+Can you convince the nuisance callers to try and do the conversation over some convoluted device?
+Maybe you can make them keen to do the call over a software platform they will likely need to spend some time downloading?
 Do they not already have it?
-Are they as serious about being in the 21st century as you are?
+Are they as serious about being as active in the 21st century as you are?
 How hard are they willing to try to communicate with you?

-Don’t blame us, blame the Millennials as a whole, they are shaping the future.
+Don’t blame us, blame ‘millennials’ (whatever they are) as a whole, we’re told they are shaping the future.

 5. Let your freak fly

 As you’ve had four of five calls this week and had fun with a number of different personas it’s now time to unleash all your nerd knowledge regarding something in popular culture.
 To be good at this it helps if you are massive fan of things like Friends/Star Wars/Liverpool FC/Stargate SG1/IT Crowd etc. To prevail here you will need to keep the mindset that the caller knows exactly what you are talking about even when they protest that they don’t.
 The most important thing is to be quick to reference every point the caller makes with something, relevant or not, that happened to someone who features as a part of your thing.